plus3it/join-domain-formula/README.md

 ### List of RPMs to look for

 This is a list of RPMs associated with the AD client.
-For some client-types (PBIS is know to require this), the formula will evaluate the presence/version of these RPMs to help determine whether the requested install should be performed as a new install or an upgrade (where possible).
+For some client-types (PBIS is known to require this), the formula will evaluate the presence/version of these RPMs to help determine whether the requested install should be performed as a new install or an upgrade (where possible).